 The Fund is subject to interest rate risk because some of the Fund's investments are held in bonds, through pooled vehicles, and cash.
-These funds are specifically the Sterling Liquidity Fund, Short Dated Sterling Corporate Bond Index Fund, Multi Asset Credit Funds, the Diversified Growth Fund and the Maturing Buy and Maintain Credit Funds.
+These funds are specifically the Multi-Asset Credit Funds, Maturing Buy and Maintain Credit Funds and the Index-Linked Gilt Funds.

-.
-As at 31 December 2022, this allocation amounted to £81,149,701 (2021: £77,271,869) and made up 54% of total assets (2021: 44%) although not all of this allocation will have interest rate risk.
+The Joint Trustee boards have set a benchmark for total exposure of 60% (2022: 57%) to these funds.
+As at 31 December 2023, this allocation amounted to £85,629,672 (2022: £81,149,701) and made up 54% of total assets (2022: 54%) although not all of this allocation will have interest rate risk.
 The fund managers also have the ability to reduce and mitigate this risk by managing the duration of the holdings and through the use of derivatives.